Lesson Plans and College Credit

 Summer 2018 attendees (Course number EDC-X759F - 006) should submit original lesson plans before December 1, 2018.

-Lessons should be sent to Colonial Williamsburg via email (preferred), fax, or hard copy to:
+Lessons should be sent via email to: Jodi Norman at [email protected]

 Colonial Williamsburg staff members will review each lesson for historical accuracy, uniqueness, and creativity.
-(Don't forget to include primary sources.
-If you attended the 2018 high school program your lesson must also incorporate The Idea of America Value Tensions).
 Once a lesson has been approved, you will be directed to the University of San Diego web site to complete the online college credit application and submit a $225.00 payment (price subject to change) to receive the three hours of graduate level extension credit.